duzailian/tf-a-tests/docs/getting_started/build.rst

    permissions on behalf of the Secure Partitions for memory regions the latter owns.

--  Test communication with SPM through either MM, or both SPCI and SPRT.
+-  Test communication with SPM through either MM, or both PSA FF-A and SPRT.

 They are only supported on AArch64 FVP.
 They can be built independently of the other test images using the following command: